solid-design-system/solid/CONTRIBUTING.md

 ### Docs Deployment

-To perform a documentation-only deployment, make a commit on main with `docs: ` prefix.
+To perform a documentation-only deployment, add a changeset that includes the `docs` package.
 See the `Note` under [Standard Release from Main Branch](#standard-release-from-main-branch) for more details.